The application of the knowledge must be construed within [one]self. - Edgar Cayce [Reading 264-56, F 50, 8/15/41]

 Explanation: Cayce's use of "self" for "oneself" and similar is also quite typical, and Biblical-oldfashioned use of "thy" and "thee", "ye" and so on.
 Terms like "the entity" and "the body" - meaning "this one" or someone or soul, single individual, and so on, are typical Cayce ways of referring to people coming to him or writing him and plying him with questions about thousands of things.
 And "same" is loosely for "the same thing" and similar.

-The language in the quotations that follow, is a tad modernised, and some of the words are changed into British English.
-Enjoy the readings.
+The language in the quotations that follow, is a tad modernised, and some of the words are changed into British.

 Further, Cayce, ahead of his time, was humourous even in deep sleep.
 Then several witticisms came up when he answered questions in such a state.
 Many of the answers may seem inconsiderate to a bystander, if not offensive.
 Better be warned it sometimes happens.
-For all that, I have removed almost all of them.
+For all that, almost all of them are removed below.

 Tip: Humour and counsel in a proper place, at a fit time, in a good way and well received, can "save the day" in many cases, for example among friends.
 Among enemies humour and good counsel may not work out well.
 We generally do well to discern about the public, what is not transgressing limits and taboos, and think well too.